storyblok/storyblok/README.md

 # to update more than one language
 $ storyblok run-migration --space 00000 --component product --field price --publish all --publish-languages=de,pt
 ```

+### 4. Rollback migrations

+Whenever you run a `run-migrations` command a json file containing all the content before the change takes place will be generated. **Important**, this just doesn't apply if you add the `--dryrun` flag.

+Remembering that, the content that will be saved is always related to the last `run-migrations` command, that is, if you run the `run-migrations` command twice changing the same component, the content will only be saved before the last update.

 ### Examples